iankelk/iankelk.github.io/blog/2024-04-15-chickens/index.md

 - A lack of randomness, such as when using methods like greedy decoding where the most probable next word is always chosen, leads to repetitive and uncreative text.
 - Different sampling strategies for the chicken (temperature, top-k, and top-p) influence the diversity and unpredictability of text generation by limiting or expanding the selection pool of possible next words.
 - The need for the chicken highlights fundamental differences between artificial intelligence and human cognition, emphasizing that LLMs simulate rather than understand language.
-- "The "stochastic parrot" criticism of LLMs isn't really relevant to the chicken, as that metaphor deals primarily with the deterministic neural network component rather than the stochastic sampling part, despite it's name.
+- The "stochastic parrot" criticism of LLMs isn't really relevant to the chicken, as that metaphor deals primarily with the deterministic neural network component rather than the stochastic sampling part, despite it's name.

 :::